- Can I use AI translation for Japanese FinTech content?

 The Trust Layer That AI Cannot Translate

-Japanese financial communication operates on a set of unwritten rules that professional localization specialists acquire over years — not something that can be learned from a training corpus.
+Japanese financial communication runs on a set of unwritten rules that specialists pick up over years of work.
+A training corpus doesn't teach them.
 These rules govern tone, distance, certainty, and institutional voice.

 Each example above passes AI translation quality checks.
-Each one would score as "acceptable" on automated quality metrics.
-But to a Japanese FinTech customer, the difference is not subtle — it is the difference between a platform that feels locally built and one that feels hastily exported.
+Each one would score as "acceptable" on automated metrics.
+But to a Japanese FinTech customer, the gap is obvious.
+One version reads like a platform built for Japan; the other reads like something exported in a hurry.

 Why Japanese Enterprise Buyers Judge Language First